tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/IDE/texteditors.md

 {{% /tip %}}

 ## Overview of the key comparing features
-The following table provides the most important differences between the 4 text editors discussed in this building block:
+The following table provides the most important differences between the 4 text editors discussed in this article:

+{{%table%}}
 |      | **VS Code** 	| **Sublime Text** 	| **Emacs** and **Vim** |
 |---	|---	|--- | ---|
 | *Goal of use* |   General-purpose <BR> editor |  General-purpose <BR> editor  |  Command line <BR>power editors    |
 | *Ease of use*	| Beginner-friendly | Some learning, but <BR> user-friendly | Steep learning <BR> curve |
 | *Interface* | Feature-rich GUI | Distraction-free GUI | Text-based <BR> interface within <BR> command line <BR> interface |
 | *Customization* | Extension <BR> marketplace | Variety of <BR> packages | Almost infinite <BR> customization <BR> options <BR> (particularly <BR> Emacs) |
+{{%/table%}}

 {{% summary %}}
 The best choice ultimately depends on your personal preferences and requirements since all 4 text editors are available cross-platform (on Windows, macOS or Linux).
 So, give them a try and see which one is the perfect fit for your programming journey!